Meat

 7 days

-Store raw bacon in its original unopened package or tightly wrapped in the coldest part of the refrigerator.
+Store raw bacon in its original unopened package in the coldest part of the refrigerator.
 Once opened, keep tightly wrapped and use within 7 days.

 Freezer